com03240/1/README.md

 Other:
 * To include comments, prefix with a # symbol.
 * To include multiple loops on a single line, use a semicolon.
+* The script parser simply ignores invalid lines, so there is no error reporting (for now)...

 ## Example
 Script: